What is the best spray paint to paint wood kitchen chairs?

 Spray painting is best done outside where you have good ventilation.
-I use my garage.
+When the weather doesn’t permit that, I use my garage.
 I open the windows and garage doors so there is a place for the fumes to go.

 1. Spread out plastic sheeting or if doing only one chair, a cardboard spray booth.

 2. Sand the surface with medium (60 – 100 grit) sandpaper.